Beyonce – Formation Lyrics Review & Lyrics Meaning

 What happened at the New Wil’ins?

-The lyrics for the intro of Formation starts off by Messy Mya addressing the problems faced by New Orleans.
+The lyrics for the intro of Formation start off with Messy Mya addressing the problems faced by New Orleans.
 The meaning behind these lyrics in Formation is political.
 New Orleans had to go through a dangerous hurricane which resulted in a lot of casualties.
 The government’s failure to protect the people of New Orleans is also seen by many as the catalyst for a new era of activism addressing the systemic inequality and racism that still exists in the United States.

 Queen B (Beyonce) addresses a number of controversies surrounding her in the refrain of Formation.